sta310-sp22/website/content/syllabus/index.md

 ### Application Exercises (Practice)

-The participation of the course grade will be based primarily on individual Application Exercises (AEs), which give you an opportunity to practice using the statistical concepts and/or code discussed in lecture on short data analyses.
-AEs will be linked in lecture slides and time will be set aside during the optional live sessions to work on them.
-These AEs are due by the end of the next day; for instance, an AE associated with a lecture on Monday will be due Tuesday at 11:59p.
-AEs will be graded based on a good-faith effort has been made in attempting all parts.
-Successful on-time completion of at least 90% of AEs will result in full points for AEs; anything lower than that will be assigned points accordingly.
+A majority of the in-class lectures will be dedicated to working on Application Exercises (AEs).
+These exercises which give you an opportunity to practice apply the statistical concepts and code introduced in the prepare assignment.
+These AEs are due within three days of the corresponding lecture period.
+Specifically, AEs from Monday lectures are due Thursday by 11:59p ET, and AEs from Wednesday lectures are due Saturday by 11:59p ET.

+Because these AEs are for practice, they will be graded based on completion, i.e., a good-faith effort has been made in attempting all parts.
+Successful on-time completion of at least 80% of AEs will result in full credit for AEs in the final course grade.

 In addition to AEs will be periodic activities help build a learning community.
 These will be short, fun activities that will help everyone in the class connect throughout the semester.

-The last component of participation will be based on periodic team feedback about each team member's overall contribution to labs and the project.

 ### Labs (Perform)

 In labs, you will apply the concepts discussed in lecture to various data analysis scenarios, with a focus on the computation.
-Most lab assignments will be performed in teams, and all team members are expected to contribute equally to the completion of each assignment.
+Most lab assignments will be completed in teams, and all team members are expected to contribute equally to the completion of each assignment.
 You are expected to use the team's Git repository on the course's GitHub page as the central platform for collaboration.
-Commits to this repository will be used as a metric of each team member's relative contribution for each lab, and you will also be asked to evaluate your team members' engagement periodically during the semester.
-Lab assignments will be completed using R Markdown, correspond to an appropriate GitHub repository, and submitted as a .pdf file to Gradescope.
+Commits to this repository will be used as a metric of each team member's relative contribution for each lab, and there will be periodic peer evaluation on the team collaboration.
+Lab assignments will be completed using R Markdown, correspond to an appropriate GitHub repository, and submitted for grading in Gradescope.

-**Sections 05L - 07L**: If you are in one of these sections, you are expected to attend lab during the scheduled time.
-You will spend most time working with your team to complete that week's assignment.
-There will be teaching assistants available if you have questions as you work.

-**Section 08L:** Though you do not have a scheduled lab time, you will find a time with your team to work on the weekly lab assignment.
-The teaching team will provide tips and resources to help you establish a plan for collaboration.
-You will be able to ask questions during office hours and on Piazza.

-*To accommodate unexpected events, the lowest lab grade will be dropped at the end of the semester for all students.*
+*The lowest lab grade will be dropped at the end of the semester.*

 ### Homework (Perform)

-There will be three individual homework assignments in this course, one corresponding to each unit.
 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
-Homework must be typed up using R Markdown and GitHub and submitted as a PDF in Gradescope.
+Similar to lab assignments, homework must be typed up using R Markdown and GitHub and submitted as a PDF in Gradescope.

-Individual homework extensions will only be given for extenuating circumstances.
-Please contact Professor Tackett if you have an extenuating circumstance that prohibits you from completing the homework by the stated due date.

-During the course of the semester, there will be periodic opportunities for you to experience statistics and data science outside of the classroom.
-The goal of these experiences are for you to think about how the material you're learning in the course can connect with your experiences and society at large.
+One homework assignment will be dedicated to a *statistics experience*.
+The statistics experience is an opportunity to engage with statistics and data science outside of the classroom through podcasts, books, seminars, data analysis competitions, and other activities.
+As you complete these experiences, the goal is to consider how the material you're learning in the course connects with society more broadly.

-*To accommodate unexpected events, the lowest homework grade will be dropped at the end of the semester.*
+*The lowest homework grade will be dropped at the end of the semester.*

 ### Exams (Perform)

-There are two individual, take-home, open-note exams worth 15% each.
-The exams are an opportunity to assess the knowledge and skills you've learned.
-Each exam will include small analysis and computational tasks related to the content discussed in lectures, homework assignments, and labs.
+There will be two, take-home, open-note exams.
+Through these exams you have the opportunity to demonstrate what you've learned in the course thus far.
+Each exam will include small analysis and computational tasks related to the content in the prepare, practice, and perform assignments.
 More details about the content and structure of the exams will be discussed during the semester.

 ### Final Project (Perform)

-The purpose of the project is to apply what you've learned throughout the semester to analyze an interesting data-based research question using regression.
+The purpose of the [final project](/project/) is to apply what you've learned throughout the semester to analyze an interesting data-driven research question.
 The project will be completed with your lab teams, and each team will present their work in video and in writing during the final exam period.
-More information about the project will be provided a few weeks into the semester.
+More information about the project will be provided during the semester.

 ## Grading